EDU-491-22, Top:Tech for Instruc & Mgmt (SP15)

 - Discuss some of the legal, social and ethical issues facing schools and their uses of technology by examining real-world scenarios in case studies.
 (MTTS #3, InTASC #2,3,7,8,9, NETS-A # 6, MILF 6, ELCC #3, 5,6, SEO#3,5 )

-- Explain current learning theories as they relate to the use of technology for learning by integrating technology and media into a content-based, technology enriched lesson plan.
+- Explain current learning theories as they relate to the use of technology for learning by integrating technology and media into a content-based, technology enriched lesson plan in a 21st century classroom.
 (MTTS #5, InTASC #1,2,3,4,7,8, NETS-A # 2, MILF 6, ELCC# 2, SEO#2,5)